 Together with other companies facing the same problem, such as Philips, Unilever NV, and the big international shipping lines, the Royal Dutch and Bataafsche boards sought ways to bring the companies themselves into safety.
-Philips and Unilever NV transferred the ownership of their foreign assets to overseas trusts set up for the purpose, but the shipping companies, Royal Dutch. and Bataafsche preferred to use special legislation enacted on 8 May '940 to transfer the legal seat of companies to the overseas territories of the Kingdom of the Netherlands in case of an emergency.45 Two days later, on 10 May, Royal Dutch, Bataafsche. and a string of other Group companies officially moved from The Hague to Curação, where A.S.
-Oppenheim. the head of the legal department. had prepared a formal company office in February.
-On that fateful day he sat at his desk, together with a notary public, knowing that the Netherlands were at war and waiting for the telegram instructing him to effect the transfer.46 Why did the Dutch Group directors opt for this particular solution and why did they choose Curacao?
-With an annual processing capacity in '940 of 8 million tons.
-56 million barrels. in '940. the refinery there was the Group's biggest overall and the On'4 May 1940, four days after the invasion of the Netherlands.
-Kessler and Van Eck urged De Kok and other colleagues to evacuate to Britain (far left).
-But De Kok remained in The Hague until his premature death, and as readers of the New York Times learned belatedly in April 1941 (left).
-Royal Dutch's legal sear was carefully kept out of Britain. third biggest in the world, after Anglo-Iranian's Abadan plant and Jersey's installations on Aruba; but from the viewpoint of management, the island remained an outpost.
-As Oppenheim himself acknowledged. his Curação office was a fa-ade47 There was no intention to let it do more than to convene shareholders' meetings and perform other acts required under the law and under the articles of association.
-Such acts assumed a purely ritual character. because under the circumstances no shareholders. directors, or managers could think of travelling thousands of miles to attend meetings orsign financial statements.
-In july 940.
-Group managers sent Van Eck to the United States so the company would have a senior manager outside of the combat zone should Britain also be invaded by Germany.
-Van Eck set up a representative for the Group in New York and remained stationed there until the end of the war, as if to highlight the fact that Curação was no more than a paper presence/" Batavia might have been a more logical choice.
-The shipping lines which had their main operations in Asia transferred their seats to Batavia and for some time Bataafsche had faced calls to show a greater commitment to the Dutch East Indies, for instance by raising the position of the general manager to board level49 Moreover, the solution chosen left the Group's assets controlled from the Netherlands dangerously exposed to enemy action until the very last moment.
-By contrast.
-Philips and Unilever NV had the trusts for their overseas assets safely in place during the summer of tojq.
-Managers of the big Dutch multinationals held regular meetings to discuss joint political, legal, and financial problems and such an important subject as the legal preparations for war will have figured at those meetings.
-Both Philips and
+Philips and Unilever NV transferred the ownership of their foreign assets to overseas trusts set up for the purpose, but the shipping companies, Royal Dutch, and Bataafsche preferred to use special legislation enacted on 8 May 1940 to transfer the legal seat of companies to the overseas territories of the Kingdom of the Netherlands in case of an emergency.
+45 Two days later, on 10 May, Royal Dutch, Bataafsche, and a string of other Group companies officially moved from The Hague to Curação, where A.S.
+Oppenheim, the head of the legal department, had prepared a formal company office in February.
+On that fateful day he sat at his desk, together with a notary public, knowing that the Netherlands were at war and waiting for the telegram instructing him to effect the transfer.
+46 third biggest in the world, after Anglo-Iranian's Abadan plant and Jersey's installations on Aruba; but from the viewpoint of management the island remained an outpost.
+As Oppenheim himself acknowledged, his Curação office was a façade.
+47 There was no intention to let it do more than to convene shareholders' meetings and perform other acts required under the law and under the articles of association.
+Such acts assumed a purely ritual character, because under the circumstances no shareholders. directors, or managers could think of travelling thousands of miles to attend meetings or sign financial statements.
+In July 1940, Group managers sent Van Eck to the United States so the company would have a senior manager outside of the combat zone should Britain also be invaded by Germany.
+Van Eck set up a representative office for the Group in New York and remained stationed there until the end of the war, as if to highlight the fact that Curação was no more than a paper presence.
+48 Batavia might have been a more logical choice.
+The shipping lines which had their main operations in Asia transferred their seats to Batavia and for some time Bataafsche had faced calls to show a greater commitment to the Dutch East Indies, for instance by raising the position of the general manager to board level.49